The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Rust removal from zinc pennies

 I have a large number of 1943 zinc pennies.
 They got damp and rusted.
-How can I remove the rust?Addison G
+How can I remove the rust?Addison G [last name deleted for privacy by Editor]

 - Hopewell Junction, New York, USA

 In response to your question, 1st you must understand zinc plating.
 Zinc is what's called a "sacrificial" coating, which means that it will sacrifice itself to corrosion, and protect the metal.
 So if your pennies are rusted, then consider that the zinc did its job.
 It rusted, and saved the penny.
 It may not look pretty, but it saved the metal.
-You can probably get the rust off but not w/out ruining the penny.(maybe try hot phosphoric acid, or hydrochloric, around a 6M concentration run at 120 °F.)Joel A
+You can probably get the rust off but not w/out ruining the penny.(maybe try hot phosphoric acid, or hydrochloric, around a 6M concentration run at 120 °F.)Joel A [last name deleted for privacy by Editor]

 - Nanticoke, Pennsylvania, USA